 6.2.2 The Role of the Dean and Provost

-.1 The individual department plan, approved by the dean, offers the most accurate means for assigning individual faculty members within the department to the various levels of 0 to 3.Except for rare instances, it is not the dean’s responsibility to adjust the rankings within the department.
+.1 The individual department plan, approved by the dean, offers the most accurate means for rating individual faculty members within the department Except for rare instances, it is not the dean’s responsibility to adjust the rankings within the department.

 .2 The dean’s primary function in the evaluation process is to ensure equitable scoring across departments and in rare circumstances within a department.
-When the dean determines that a department is out of line with the college norm, the dean will, in consultation with the chair, raise or lower the department’s score, retaining internal departmental ranking.
-While recognizing that level 3 merit will likely be spread across departments, the dean will not use a quota system to limit the number of 3s in any one department.
-Part of the dean’s role is to ensure that individual faculty members are compared with their colleagues across campus to determine their merit level and they are not penalized if they happen to be in a department with many outstanding colleagues.
-Should the chair disagree with the dean’s recommendation, the Provost will review the materials and rule in the case.
+When the dean determines that a department is out of line with the college norm, the dean will, in consultation with the chair, raise or lower the department’s rating.
+Part of the dean’s role is to ensure that individual faculty members are compared with their colleagues across campus to determine their merit level and that they are not penalized if they happen to be in a department with many outstanding colleagues.
+Should the chair disagree with the dean’s recommendation, the provost will review the materials and rule in the case.
 In rare cases, should the dean determine an inequitable ranking within the department, the dean will discuss the matter with the chair.
-Should they fail to reach agreement, the matter will be presented to the Provost, who will rule in the case.
+Should they fail to reach agreement, the matter will be presented to the provost, who will rule in the case.

-.3 The dean will incorporate results from department chair evaluation commentaries submitted by department members in the writing of special assignment performance reviews (SAPR) for chairs and others with special assignments.
+.3 The dean will incorporate results from department chair evaluation commentaries submitted by department members in the writing of special assignment performance reviews (SAPR) for chairs and others with special assignments supervised by the dean (see also 6.4.5).

-.4 If, as a result of actions described in §§6.2.2.1–3, an individual’s score is changed after the individual has signed the APR completed by the chair (§6.2.1.3), the dean will write to that individual, explaining the change.
+.4 If, as a result of actions described in §§6.2.2.1–3, an individual’s rating is changed after the individual has signed the APR completed by the chair (§6.2.1.3), the dean will write to that individual, explaining the change.

 6.2.3 Appeals Process

 .1 Any faculty member may submit to the dean, with a copy to the chair, a letter of exception regarding any portion or all of the APR completed by the chair, and/or any portion or all of the dean’s letter of explanation.
 The individual is entitled to a written reply from the dean.
-If dissatisfied with any portion or all of the written reply, the individual may submit a further letter of exception to the Provost, with copies to the dean and chair.
-The individual is entitled to a written reply from the Provost.
+If dissatisfied with any portion or all of the written reply, the individual may submit a further letter of exception to the provost, with copies to the dean and chair.
+The individual is entitled to a written reply from the provost.

-.2 Any chair or other person with a special assignment may submit to the Provost, with a copy to the dean, a letter of exception regarding any portion or all of the SAPR completed by the dean.
-The individual shall be entitled to a written reply from the Provost.
+.2 Any chair or other person with a special assignment may submit to the Provost, with a copy to the dean, a letter of exception regarding any portion or all of the SAPR completed by the supervising administrator.
+The individual shall be entitled to a written reply from the provost.
 If any individual’s APR or SAPR is not received by the stipulated deadline (see §6.6), the individual retains the right to file a letter of exception once the evaluation is received.
-The deadline for submitting letters of exception in these cases will be set by the dean or Provost as appropriate.
+The deadline for submitting letters of exception in these cases will be set by the dean or provost as appropriate.

-.3 In a case where the dean has changed a faculty member’s merit evaluation score from what was submitted by the department chair, the faculty member may appeal by writing a letter of exception to the Provost.
-The individual is entitled to a written reply from the Provost.
+.3 In a case where the dean has changed a faculty member’s evaluation rating from what was submitted by the department chair, the faculty member may appeal by writing a letter of exception to the provost.
+The individual is entitled to a written reply from the provost.